intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 This could depend on multiple implementations deploying strict checks.

-This does not mean that intolerance of errors in early deployments of protocols have the effect of preventing interoperability.
-On the contrary, when existing implementations follow clearly specified error handling, new implementations or features can be introduced more readily as the effect on existing implementations can be easily predicted; see also {{extensibility}}.
+This does not mean that intolerance of errors in early deployments of protocols has the effect of preventing interoperability.
+On the contrary, when existing implementations follow clearly-specified error handling, new implementations or features can be introduced more readily as the effect on existing implementations can be easily predicted; see also {{extensibility}}.